Transplant Hepatology Fellowship

 - Alexander T. Lalos, M.D.

 All transplant hepatology fellowship applicants must have completed gastroenterology training at an ACGME-accredited program and be Board Certified/Board Eligible in gastroenterology.
-We have one transplant hepatology fellowship position available each year.
+We have two transplant hepatology fellowship positions available each year.

 MedStar will sponsor J1 visas only.